 - Other lung problems, including pleural plaques, pleural effusions and thickening of the membranes that surround the lungs

 Asbestos exposure has also been linked to other cancers such as throat, kidney, brain, bladder, voice box, gastrointestinal tract, gallbladder and more.

 Similar to other injury matters, it is critical that you seek legal counsel and look to file your lawsuit as soon as possible.
 Asbestos lawsuits are time-sensitive and the statute of limitations varies from state to state.
 State laws typically give plaintiffs one to five years to file suit, and the clock begins ticking once an individual’s asbestos-related illness is discovered and/or diagnosed.

 If the victim has passed away, the spouse and/or heirs typically have one to three years from the date of the individual’s death to file a wrongful death claim.

 It is important to look up your state’s statute of limitations.

 Schedule a Free Consultation Today: No Fee Unless We Win

 If you or a loved one has been exposed to asbestos or diagnosed with mesothelioma or another asbestos-related illness, please contact us today.
 Our Sacramento mesothelioma attorneys will ensure that you understand your rights, and if we accept your case, there’s never a fee unless we win.

-Give us a call toll free at 888-285-3333 or fill out the contact form below.
-We serve clients throughout California and nationwide; we're here to help and fight for you every step of the way.
+Give us a call toll free at 888-285-3333 or request a free consultation online.
+We serve clients throughout California and nationwide; we’re here to help and fight for you every step of the way.